-(ii) The second problem is in terms of timescale over which the profit should be maximized.
-Should profit be maximized in the short term or the long term Given that profit considers one year at a time, the focus is likely to be on short-term profit maximization at the expense of long-term investment, putting the long term survival of the company into doubt.
+(i) There are quantitative difficulties associated with profit.
+Maximization of profits as a financial year at a time, the focus is likely to be on short-term profit maximization at the expense of longterm investment, putting the long term survival of the company into doubt.
 There are many examples of companies going into liquidation shortly after declaring high profits.
-Therefore it would be inappropriate to concentrate efforts on maximizing the accounting profit .
+Therefore it would be inappropriate to concentrate efforts on maximizing the accounting profit.